OmengU/quap/documentation/documentation.typ

 ```
 ]

 The difference between a `docker-compose.yaml` and a `dockerfile` is that the former is used to run and configure Docker Containers, while the latter is used to do the same for Docker Images. @misc-dockercompose.
-This is also evident from the code segment above, where an image that has already been created providing the latest version of PostgreSQL is specified.
+This is also evident from the code segment above, where an Image that has already been created providing the latest version of PostgreSQL is specified.
 The only thing left to configure is the username and password for the database.
 They are still hard-coded here, as the must-goals do not require a more complex solution, but it would be better for larger projects to obfuscate that information.
 This, however, is outside the scope of this project.

 The DbContext shown in @architecture-backend is a class that utilizes Entity Framework Core.
 It is used to configure what to store in the database and how to do so.
 Further details will follow in sections describing various Models.
 At the core of the #link(<asp.netcore>)[Asp.NET Core] project is the `Program.cs` file, which is used for configuration.
 === Frontend